Looking for the legacy API documentation? Click here

 Authorization: Bearer YOUR_ACCESS_TOKEN

-• Important: You must also include your client_id in the Consumer-Key header for every request:
+Important: You must also include your client_id in the Consumer-Key header for both the token request and all subsequent requests that use the access_token:

 Consumer-Key: YOUR_CLIENT_ID